angaaruriakhil/portfolio-react/README.md

 ## 🎨 Design

 The UI was initially designed and prototyped in [Figma](https://www.figma.com/file/UQ7NcCBE9NScccttfMR9e2/Portfolio---Week-1?node-id=0%3A1).

-While the React version aims to stay true to the original visual direction, there have been several changes to allow for:
+While the React version aims to loosely stay true to the original visual direction, there have been several changes to allow for:

 - More of a unified feel across the site with an OS style permeating the whole site. e.g. A macOS style dock has been added to the landing page.
 - The About page has been split into About, Experience and Tech Stack sections.